jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Cognitive Dissonance Doesn't Know About the Weather

 Ruling philosophies are very powerful.
-They make strong believers of people who often have a hard time applying their philosophy to the real-world.
+They can make strong believers of people who sometimes have a hard time applying their philosophy to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
 That our genes are set in stone, and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism; which their communist ideology said was unnatural.
 The result was Soviet agriculture didn't get better seeds, genetic research didn't exist, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

 The further we go into the Internet Age, the more out of date Progressive and Conservative ideologies get.
 And these ideologues don't know—or care—about the "weather patterns of civilization", so they fight to keep their ideologies alive past their life expectancy.

 As notes above, this kind of fight got so serious it set Europe aflame in the Thirty Years Way.
 Now we have rallies around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
-These misguided people will keep at it, until we click a new philosophy.
+These misguided people will keep raising tensions, until we click a new philosophy.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>